Josh-Bowen/Pomodoro-X-Friendo/software_Development_Plan.md

 1) Work Timer Function<br>
 A timer that counts down from 25 Minutes.
     * Requires prompt and user input to begin
+    * Counter will count down from 25 minutes
     * Update the user with time remaining
     * Requires sound and/ or visual indication when finished
     * If the user inputs the wrong prompt, an error message will be displayed and the list of accaptable inputs will be displayed.